-At Calvary, our governing body is the Session, which is presently comprised of 11 elders and the Senior Pastor (a non-voting moderator).
+At Calvary, our governing body is the Session, comprised of our elders and the Senior Pastor (a non-voting moderator).
 Elders are active, non-employee members of Calvary Church and are elected by the congregation to serve four-year terms.

-The Session's duties include leading the congregation in the pursuit of Calvary's mission, providing spiritual and financial oversight to the body and ministries, and managing all church property.
-The work of the Session is accomplished largely through its regular monthly meetings and its committees which are chaired by elders.
-The Session utilizes its Finance Committee to oversee the financial affairs of the church.
-An annual financial audit is conducted by an independent auditor.
+The Session's duties include leading the congregation in pursuing Calvary's mission, providing spiritual and financial oversight to the body and ministries, and managing all church property.
+The work of the Session is accomplished mainly through its regular monthly meetings and its committees, which are chaired by elders.
+In addition, the Session utilizes its Finance Committee to oversee the church's financial affairs.
+An independent auditor conducts an annual financial audit.

 Calvary holds a publicized annual congregational meeting each year to review our financials as a church family and review any recent developments or upcoming plans.
-In addition, any amendments to our church constitution are subject to approval by our members and would be voted on at that time.
+Also, any amendments to our church constitution are subject to approval by our members and would be voted on at that time.

-Newcomers at Calvary are encouraged to attend our regularly occurring membership classes.
-The classes provide a personal introduction to Calvary, our beliefs, and our organization, and they are led by Pastor Munro.
+Newcomers are encouraged to attend our regularly occurring Calvary Membership Course.
+Pastor Munro leads the classes to provide a personal introduction to Calvary, our beliefs, and our organization.
 All participants receive a copy of our Core Documents (which include our Mission, Purpose, Articles of Faith, and Constitution) as part of the class materials.